lixlim/Task-Management-App/README.md

 expo start
 ```

-4. Open the expo application and select "Scan QR Code"
+4. Open the expo application on the mobile phone and select "Scan QR Code"
-5. Scan the QR code the localhost page using your mobile phone
+5. Scan the QR code the localhost page using the mobile phone
 6. The application will be running on the mobile phone